LucasSilva-jpg/Glossary-Project/README.md

-RocketSeat Glossario Challenge made with HTML and CSS.
+RocketSeat Glossary Challenge made with HTML and CSS.